MCDReforged/MCDReforged/docs/source/configure.rst

    * - beta18_handler
      - For vanilla server in beta 1.8 version.
 Maybe it works for other beta versions but it's only tested in beta 1.8.1.
    * - bukkit_handler
-     - For Bukkit / Spigot server with Minecraft version below 1.14, and Paper server in all version.
+     - For Bukkit / Spigot server with Minecraft version below 1.14, and Paper / `Mohistmc <https://mohistmc.com>`__ server in all version.
    * - bukkit14_handler
      - For Bukkit / Spigot server with Minecraft version 1.14 and above
    * - forge_handler